aleccedwards/qest-na/README.md

 ```

 The script should take around 1.5 hours to run.
-Please note: various failures within SpaceEx may be appear during the error refinement experiments.
+Please note: various failures within SpaceEx may appear during the error refinement experiments.
 These are not fatal, are handled by the program, and are part of the error refinement experiments.

 ### Tables